txoof/insertFiles/README.md

 7. Click "Process File" to begin processing a student.export file

 ### Setup Google FileStream
+<a name="SetupFilestream"></a>
 Google FileStream is required for createFolders.
-The user must be signed in with an account that has write permissions to the Student Cumulative folders drive.
+The user must be signed in with an account that has `Contributor` permissions to the [Student Cumulative folders drive](https://drive.google.com/drive/folders/0AKKRR6NkiaQBUk9PVA).

 1. Download [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) and run the installer.
 2. Launch Google FileStream if it is not running (look for the icon in the menu bar) and click "Sign in"